gloveboxes/prompt_flow_workshop/docs/azure_proxy.md

     !!! warning
         Be sure to stop the Codespace when you are done to avoid incurring charges.

+## Grounding data for the workshop

+There are two data sources for the workshop:

+1. Product information from Azure AI Search.
+This data is provided by the Azure AI Proxy Endpoint.
+The data was loaded from the `data` into Azure AI Search from the `data` folder.
+1. Customer order history data is loaded from the `data` folder into a Python Pandas DataFrame.
+The data is used to create a personalized shopping experience for the customer.
+In production, this data would be loaded from a database.

 ## Create the Prompt Flow connections

+The following connections are created:

+- **aoai-connection**: This connection is used to access Azure OpenAI embedding, gpt-35-turbo and gpt-4 large language models (LLMs).
+- **contoso-search**: This connection is used to access the Azure AI Search service and `contoso-products` search index.

+Create the Prompt Flow connections:

 1. From VS Code, update the `.env.proxy` file with the Azure AI Proxy Endpoint and API Key provided to you.

 1. Configure the Prompt Flow connections:

     - Open the `connections` folder, then open the `proxy-create-connections.ipynb` notebook.